Erez Katz, Lucena Research CEO and Co-founder

 A - Although we don't have a specific stance on Global Warming, we have over 30 years of climatology data and other additional historical data going back to 1979 to allow others to make their own decisions.

-Q - As alt data becomes more widely recognized and adopted, will we see rationalization among the many current niche providers?
+Q - As alternative data becomes more widely recognized and adopted, will we see rationalization among the many current niche providers?
 Will there be enough pie for all?

 A - Our opinion is that there will be enough permutations of multiple orthogonal data sets for all.
 Price will determine supply / demand quotient to ensure the market dictates value / price relationships but there will be multiple levels of Alpha and Novelty driven offerings.